South Wales

 Who can apply:

-We do not accept applicants who have not yet got GBC.
+We do not consider applicants who have not yet got GBC.

-Applicants must have completed their undergraduate degree or an appropriate conversion course before applying
+You must have completed your undergraduate degree or an appropriate conversion course before applying.

 Qualifications:

-Minimum 2:1 in an undergraduate degree that gives GBC
+Minimum 2:1 undergraduate degree that gives GBC OR

-A conversion course at 2:1 (merit) or 1st class (distinction) level that gives GBC plus a minimum 2:1 in an undergraduate degree
+A conversion course 2:1 (merit) or 1st class (distinction) that gives GBC, plus a minimum 2:1 undergraduate degree.

-We do not accept candidates with a 2:2 in an undergraduate degree unless they have completed an academic PhD.
+For a 2:2 undergraduate degree you must also have completed an academic PhD.

 Experience: